 - As traditional processes are dealing with a physical invoice, it is not uncommon for an invoice to get lost along the approval process and never actually make it to the correct person(s) for approval or verification.

-- Traditional invoice approval processes have very few controls in place to protect against duplicate payments and fraudulent behaviour.
+- Traditional invoice approval processes have very few controls in place to protect against duplicate payments and fraudulent behavior.
 It is more common than you think for a company to pay for the same invoice twice either by accident or due to fraud.

 - Finance leaders often have very little visibility into the AP process.
 Many have no idea where a particular invoice is at any given time which often leads to organizations reacting to problems rather than being proactive.